ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 or timer threads) which will be running.
 We must also define the number of threads which have a default stack size and also the total amount of memory required by threads with custom tack sizes.
 Once we have defined the memory used by user threads, we can allocate memory to the idle thread.
 During development, CMSIS-RTOS can trap stack overflows.
-When this option is enabled, an overflow of a thread stack space will cause the RTOS kernel to call the \b osRtxErrorNotify() function which is located in the RTX_Config.c file.
+When this option is enabled, an overflow of a thread stack space will cause the RTOS kernel to call the \ref osRtxErrorNotify() function which is located in the RTX_Config.c file.
 This function gets an error code and then sits in an infinite loop.
 The stack checking option is intended for use during debugging and should be disabled on the final application to minimize the kernel overhead.
-However, it is possible to modify the \b osRtxErrorNotify() function if enhanced error protection is required in the final release.
+However, it is possible to modify the \ref osRtxErrorNotify() function if enhanced error protection is required in the final release.
 \code
 // OS Error Callback function